dmarshNAIT/dmarshNAIT.github.io/DMIT1508_queries.markdown

 	ON table1.joinfield = table2.joinfield
 INNER JOIN table3
 	ON table.joinfield = table3.joinfield
-        -- where table is table1 or table2
+        -- where "table" is table1 or table2
 INNER JOIN table4
 	ON table.joinfield = table4.joinfield
-        -- where table is table1, table2, or table3
+        -- where "table" is table1, table2, or table3
 ...
 ```